Randactyl/AdvancedFilters/extrafilters/README.md

-LevelFilters.lua and ProvisioningIngredientFilters.lua are examples of the new extensible dropdown filter system.
+Files in this directory are examples of Advanced Filters' extensible dropdown filter system.

-ProvisioningIngredientFilters.lua shows the basic usage.
-LevelFilters.lua shows how to use the submenu option added in Advanced Filters 0.9.0.0.
+See LevelFilters.lua for comments explaining the whole process.

-Comments are included in both files to generally explain each section.
+See [Advanced Filters - Item Saver Filters](http://www.esoui.com/downloads/info781-AdvancedFilters-ItemSaverFilters.html) for an example of the new information generator function supported in Advanced Filters 1.4.0.0.

 You may submit your filters as plugins for Advanced Filters on ESOUI.
 Do this by: